mamedev/mame/README.md

 ## Coding standard

 MAME source code should be viewed and edited with your editor set to use four spaces per tab.
 Tabs are used for initial indentation of lines, with one tab used per indentation level.
 Spaces are used for other alignment within a line.

-Some parts of the code follow GNU style, some parts of the code follow K&R style, mostly depending on who wrote the original version.
-Above all else, be consistent with what you modify.
-For new code, the majority tends to prefer GNU style, so if you don't care much, use that.
+Some parts of the code follow [GNU style](http://www.gnu.org/prep/standards/html_node/Formatting.html); some parts of the code follow [K&R style](https://en.wikipedia.org/wiki/Indent_style#K.26R_style) -- mostly depending on who wrote the original version. **Above all else, be consistent with what you modify, and keep whitespace changes to a minimum when modifying existing source.** For new code, the majority tends to prefer GNU style, so if you don't care much, use that.